apivich-h/apivich-h.github.io/pages/index.md

 <br/>

 [^1]: _Apivich Hemachandra_ is my legal name, whereas _Kaotoo_ is my nickname.
-You can check out the Thai naming convention <a href="https://en.wikipedia.org/wiki/Thai_name">here</a>, but in brief, _Apivich Hemachandra_ is more for formal documents and events, whereas _Kaotoo_ is what people would usually refer to me as.
+You can check out the Thai naming convention <a href="https://en.wikipedia.org/wiki/Thai_name">here</a>, but in brief, _Apivich Hemachandra_ is for formal documents and more formal events, whereas _Kaotoo_ is what people would usually refer to me as in more casual settings.
+Both names were given to me by my parents at birth.

 [^2]: I asked my physics program director nicely enough and he allowed me to do a thesis on a topic related to computer science.